yoDon/electron-python/electron-create-react-app-typescript-python/Readme.md

 The Python script `python/calc.py` provides a function: `calc(text)` that can take text like `1 + 1` and return the result like `2.0`.
 The calc functionality is exposed as a GraphQL api by `python/api.py`.

 The details of how the electron app launches the Python executable is tricky because of differences between packaged and unpackaged scenarios.
-This complexity is handled by `main/background-with-python.ts`.
+This complexity is handled by `main/with-python.ts`.
 If the Electron app is not packaged, the code needs to `spawn` the Python source script.
 If the Electron app is packaged, it needs to `execFile` the packaged Python executable found in the app.asar.
 To decide whether the Electron app itself has been packaged for distribution or not, `main/with-python.ts` checks whether the `__dirname` looks like an asar folder or not.
-Killing spawned processes under Electron can also be tricky so the electron main process sends a message to the Python server telling it to exit when Electron is shutting down.
+Killing spawned processes under Electron can also be tricky so the electron main process sends a message to the Python server telling it to exit when Electron is shutting down (and yes, that does mean that if you are debugging and control-c to kill the process hosting the app you can leave a zombie python process, so it's better to close the app normally by closing the window before killing your npm process).